 Steelhead Trout or Salmon

-• 1 lime – grate the lime for zest then slice in half lengthwise and then slice into very thin slices from one half
+1 lime – zest the lime then slice half of the lime into very thin slices

 Directions

-2. Rinse fish – dry – rub olive oil on both sides of fish and lay on foil with skin side down
+Rinse fish – dry with paper towels and then rub olive oil on both sides of fish and lay on foil with skin side down.

-5. Spread the thin sliced garlic cloves across the entire length of fish
+Spread the thin sliced garlic cloves across the entire length of fish.

-6. Mix the parsley, rosemary, and grated or minced garlic, spread across the top of the fish
+Mix the parsley, rosemary, and grated or minced garlic, spread across the top of the fish.

-7. Layer the thinly sliced lime across the parsley mix
+Layer the thinly sliced lime across the parsley mix.

-11. Broil for 2 minutes just to get the herbs cooking – do not cook any longer you do not want crisp herbs.
+Broil for 2 minutes just to get the herbs cooking – do not broil any longer you do not want crisp herbs.

-12. Reduce oven temperature to 375 degrees and place a piece of foil loosely on top of fish and cook for approximately 10-15 minutes or until fish flakes easily.
-Do not overcook – Eat healthy, eat well!
+Reduce oven temperature to 375°F. and place a piece of foil loosely on top of fish.